kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 }
 ```

-This method takes in a video URL and presents an `AVPlayerViewController` embedded in a `UINavigationController` to play it.
-The video player and the container navigation controller have already been set up, and are loaded from the main storyboard.
-If you want to see how they're configured you can open **Main.storyboard** to see them.
+This method takes in a video URL and presents an `AVPlayerViewController` embedded in a `UINavigationController`.
+The video player and container navigation controller have already been set up and are loaded from the main storyboard.
+If you want to see how they're configured you can open **Main.storyboard** to have a look.

 Finally, still in **AppDelegate.swift**, implement the following `UIApplicationDelegate` method below the method you just added: